 He enlisted as Private in Company F of the 8th Louisiana Infantry on 21 June 1861.
 He was the a 19 year old stage coach driver living in Bayou Chicot, St. Landry Parish.

-He was wounded and captured in action at Sharpsburg on 17 September 1862.
+He was mortally wounded by a gunshot and captured in action at Sharpsburg on 17 September 1862.

-He was admitted to the U. S. Army General Hospital Frederick, On 17 November 1862.
-And he died on the 19th.
-Originally buried "on west side of, and in the cemetery at Frederick."
-Probably reinterred at Hagerstown in about 1874.
+He was admitted to a U. S. Army General Hospital #7 in Frederick, MD on 17 November 1862 with a gangrenous gunshot wound and transferred to the gangrene tent in GH#1, but he died there two days later.
+He was originally buried "on west side of, and in the cemetery at Frederick" and probably reinterred at Hagerstown in about 1874.

-Burial information from Pruett1, service data from Booth2, and other info from family genealogists online.
-He is also listed among the Confederate soldiers buried at Mt.
+Burial information from Pruett,1 service data from Booth,2 as Amos Anslem, with further information from family genealogists.
+Wound and hospital details from the Patient List,3 as Amos Anselen and A.N.
+Anseln.
+He is listed among the Confederate soldiers buried at Mt.
 Olivet Cemetery in Frederick, MD, and may actually be there still.
-A modern stone there has his name as Anselen, Booth spells it Anslem.
+A modern stone [via Findagrave] there has his name as Anselen.

 2 Booth, Andrew B., Records of Louisiana Confederate Soldiers and Louisiana Confederate Commands, 3 Volumes, New Orleans: State of Louisiana, 1920, Vol. 1 , pg.
 68 [AotW citation 5055]